Intra-Abdominal Abscess

 Many times, a drainage catheter is left in the abscess cavity after it is drained.
 Your healthcare team will check it and remove it when needed.

-Your outcome will depend on the cause of your infection and how quickly you sought treatment.
-The right early treatment can greatly improve the outcome for people who have intra-abdominal abscesses.
+Your outcome will depend on the cause of your infection and how quickly you received treatment.
+Early treatment can greatly improve the outcome for people who have an intra-abdominal abscesses.

 While you are being treated for an abscess, you may need nutritional support.
 This can be done by placing a feeding tube.